MANGGARAI TIMUR

 ip

-The road along the north coast Riung to Reo is good today and a nice alternative for the regular Bajawa to Ruteng.
+The road along the north coast Riung to Reo is good today and a nice alternative for the regular Bajawa to Ruteng via the Trans Flores.
 Traveler who visit Riung can do this route.
 Coming from Moni you visit Bajawa first, then on to Riung and the day after the boattrip from Riung to Reo and continue to Ruteng.
 It takes a bit longer indeed mainly because of the gorgeous views along the road of ricefields, mountain landscapes, seaviews and river landscapes.
 And the road Reo to Ruteng is another beauty with the Reoriver and the views along the winding road.
 One of my favourite parts.

 Photo's